≤11 ribs is associated with a number of congenital abnormalities and skeletal dysplasias, including:

 The etiology is unknown but Achilles tendon ossification is seen ...

-Achilles tendon tears are the most common ankle tendon injuries, and are most commonly seen secondary to sports-related injury, especially squash and basketball.
+Achilles tendon tears are the most common ankle tendon injuries, with microtears to full thickness tendon tears of the Achilles tendon and are most commonly seen secondary to sports-related injury, especially squash and basketball.

 Achilles tendon thickening can occur for a number of reasons.